MandyW0312/RhythmsGonnaGetYou/PEDAC.md

 Ask the user for the Band’s Style of Music
 Read the answer and set it to a variable
-Ask the user if the Band is currently signed to the Record Company (true or false) Read the answer and set it to a variable
-Ask the user what is the Band’s Contact Name
+Ask the user if the Band is currently signed to the Record Company (true or false) Read the answer and set it to a variable (bool.Parse) Ask the user what is the Band’s Contact Name
 Read the answer and set it to a variable
-Ask the user what is the Band’s Contact Phone Number Read the answer and set it to a variable (int.Parse)
+Ask the user what is the Band’s Contact Phone Number Read the answer and set it to a variable (long.Parse)

     		Make a new instance of a band (using the answers) var newBand = new Band {